samwisehawkins/wrftools/README.md

 ## Modularity

 The design is slowly evolving into a more modular structure, but one that allows all of the modules to be run together if so desired.
-I will call these modules components, to distinguish them from pure python modules.
-There are currently the following components:
+I will call these modules stages, to distinguish them from pure python modules, and to highlight the fact they typically are run sequentially.
+There are currently the following stages:

 * fetch          - a thin wrapper around gribmaster, fetches boundary conditions
 * prepare        - ensures correct files present, does some linking, updates namelist files